ECE Grad Takes Seneca's Teaching Methods to Japan

-Fumiko became extremely involved in the cause, donating her time, educating, raising awareness and support, and contributing so much to Jamaican communities in need.
-She made origami items to be used as teacher resources and ran a fundraising campaign, donating the proceeds to build a small house in Riverton for a senior citizen.
-Lynn and Fumiko were also heavily involved in projects, such as the International Friendship Project and Flat Stanley Project, connecting children in Jamaica, Japan, and Canada in a fun, creative way.
+It was at Seneca, that Fumiko met a lasting friend and mentor, Lynn Caruso, ECE program coordinator.
+Each year, Lynn took a group of students to Jamaica in support of Students Crossing Borders to work in some of the most impoverished areas in the country.
+Fumiko became extremely involved educating youth, raising awareness and growing support for communities in need.
+She made origami items to be used as teaching resources and ran a fundraising campaign with the proceeds going towards the construction of a small home in Riverton for a local senior citizen.
+Lynn and Fumiko were also heavily involved in projects like the International Friendship Project and Flat Stanley Project, connecting children in Jamaica, Japan, and Canada in a fun and creative way.

-Fumiko expanded her school to create space for Seneca ECE and BCD (Bachelor of Child Development) students to work there in field placements, and also be involved at other schools and childcare centres in Japan.
-She also conducts workshops for educators and parents, promoting ECE and play-based learning.
+“I'm extremely proud of what I’ve learned through Seneca and am trying to prove that the philosophy and theory of ECE, ‘Learning Through Play’ is the best way for children to learn English,” says Fumiko, who also conducts workshops for educators and parents, promoting ECE and play-based learning.
 She inspires and influences others with her methods and is the organizer, translator and driver of these workshops and lectures.

-“I love Seneca and that’s why I keep going back every year.
-I'm very proud for having the opportunity to learn there and I can’t thank the college enough.
-My whole ECE experience made me realize that I was born to be a teacher.”
+“I love Seneca and that’s why I keep going back every year,” says Fumiko.
+“My whole ECE experience made me realize that I was born to be a teacher.”